Uganda responds to Kony 2012 video with own video

 The video made by California-based film-maker Jason Russell has been viewed by tens of millions of people, promoted on Twitter with tags that include #Kony2012 and endorsed by the likes of Justin Bieber, George Clooney and Oprah Winfrey.

-Russell, co-founder of the group Invisible Children, was hospitalised on Thursday for "exhaustion, dehydration and malnutrition," stemming from the emotional toll of recent weeks, the group said.
+Russell, co-founder of the group Invisible Children, was hospitalized on Thursday for "exhaustion, dehydration and malnutrition," stemming from the emotional toll of recent weeks, the group said.

 San Diego police said they had detained a man "acting bizarrely, running into traffic" and took him to hospital.